Virus and Spyware

 starts getting more and more pop up windows, sometimes when your web browser isn't even in use.

-Firefox - since these are less targeted for spyware and pop ups than IE. If you are only getting pop up windows when using your web browser, make sure you have the latest version of the browser and are using its pop up blocker (usually found in the browser's Tools menu).
+prevent spyware.
+Windows' default security program called Windows Defender also works well.
+If you are only getting pop up windows when using your web browser, make sure you have the latest version of the browser and are using its pop up blocker (usually found in the browser's Tools menu).

 Why do I constantly get messages from my computer to download new updates?